k-maciejewski/CTGovDashboard/README.md

 Application to assist administrators in ClinicalTrials.gov metrics compliance and reporting

+> To use this dashboard first download the Record Information Download and Review History Download csv files from ClinicalTrials.gov PRS.

+> Upload these files on the landing page

 The dashboard can be previewed [here](https://kmaciejewski.shinyapps.io/CTGovDashboard/)

 The dashboard (all files in repo) can be downloaded and used locally (requires R, LaTeX), or can be loaded to a secure server.

-To use this dashboard first download the Record Information Download and Review History Download csv files from ClinicalTrials.gov PRS.

 **Downloadable reports:**